-Perhaps you’ve just spent the last couple of years of your life chasing points deals and working out which card to buy what with.
+Perhaps you’ve just spent the last couple of years chasing points deals and working out which card to buy what with.
 You’ve racked up the points and booked your dream trip.
 But what if something goes wrong and you need to amend your booking?
+What about cancellation fees if you need to abandon your journey altogether?

 What do I need to know about cancelling a points booking?

-One very important thing to note is that you are bound by the terms and conditions of the airline you’ve booked with, not the airline you’re flying with (if those two are different).
+One very important thing to note is that you’re bound by the terms and conditions of the airline you’ve booked with, not the airline you’re flying with (if those two are different).

 However, when all is done and dusted, you’ll usually be eligible for a full refund of the points used, as well as any cash co-payments remaining once fees are taken into account.
 This makes reward bookings a great tool to have when booking travel during these uncertain times.